LLNL/UnifyFS/docs/start-stop.rst

         export UNIFYCR_META_DB_PATH=/mnt/ssd
         export UNIFYCR_SERVER_DEBUG_LOG=/tmp/unifycrd_debug.$$

-        NODES=1
-        PROCS=1

-        mpirun -nodes ${NODES} -np ${PROCS} ./unifycrd &

-The example above will start the UnifyCR daemon on the number of nodes specified in the NODES variable.
+        unifycr start --mount=/mnt/unifycr

+Note that the ``unifycr`` utility automatically detects the allocated nodes and launches the daemon on each of the allocated node.
+In addition, the above environment variables will override any configurations in ``/etc/unifycr/unifycr.conf``.
+See configurations_ for further details about the configuration.

 Next, we can start run our application with UnifyCR in the following manner: